Getting Started with Kavi Software

 See Also profile.

-Term used by Kavi Groups.
+Kavi Groups term.
 Chair privileges are granted to group participants when setting up new groups or managing the group roster.
-The chair is considered the group leader, and by default will have additional management privileges and be sent email notifications not sent to regular group members.
+The Chair is considered the group leader, and by default will have additional management privileges and be sent email notifications not sent to regular group members.

-Informal, condensed information about changes made to Kavi applications.
-The changelog is updated and republished for every stable release.
+An informal, condensed log of changes made to a Kavi application.
+Each application changelog is updated and republished for every stable release.

 A type of form, generally used for terms and conditions, that requires the user to click a checkbox indicating agreement before the user is taken to the next page of the signup process.
-If the user declines, they will generally not be allowed to proceed with signup.
-Click-through forms are probably familiar to most users as part of the installation process of most commercial software.
+If the user declines, the signup process is usually terminated.
+Most users have encountered click-through forms when installing commercial software.

 See Also terms and conditions.